 - Extreme fatigue

 How Rehab Can Help

 Getting off of any type of stimulant medication can be very difficult.
 Many rehab centers use similar methods for treating Vyvanse addiction as they do for other stimulants, including cocaine.
 Most people don’t realize that abusing ADHD medications is very similar to abusing cocaine.

 Tapering off stimulants such as Vyvanse should be done under medical supervision.
 When coming off of Vyvanse, it can worsen pre-existing mental illness issues.
 Those who are prone to depression can become extremely depressed or even suicidal.
 Having adequate medical supervision can help people safely detox from these drugs.
 Rehab counselors can also teach skills to manage life without medication.

-If someone you love is struggling with Vyvanse addiction, call our compassionate helpline today at 800-768-8728.
+If someone you love is struggling with Vyvanse addiction, call our compassionate helpline today at 800-768-8728(Who Answers?).